-The results for Well 1 show levels of PFAS at 4.93 ppt which is below the MCL standard of 20 ppt.
+For Well 1, the initial sample results show PFAS6 levels at 4.93 ppt and the confirmatory sample results show PFAS6 levels at 3.98 ppt.
 The results for Well 1 and Well 2 also list trace amounts of some PFAS compounds below the Minimum Reporting Limit (MRL).
 The MRL is the lowest concentration that the substance can be tested and reported reliably under normal laboratory conditions.
+All of the sampling results are posted on the Town website under Departments >>> Public Works >>> Water Division >>> PFAS Information.

-The Water Department is planning to collect confirmatory samples to verify these results in accordance with MassDEP policy.
-At this time, no additional actions are required by the Water Department.
+At this time, no additional actions are required by the Water Department other than continue routine monitoring.
 The drinking water continues to meet or exceed all state and federal water quality standards.

 PFAS compounds are resilient and do not degrade easily.
 As a result, they are widely found in the environment as products are disposed of and PFAS leaches into the soil and water, finding its way to food and drinking water sources.
-Many PFAS compounds have previously been used in common products such as stain repellants, nonstick cookware, waterproof clothing, water resistant food wrappers and containers, and many other household products.
+Many PFAS compounds have previously been used in common products such as stain repellants, non-stick cookware, waterproof clothing, water resistant food wrappers and containers, and many other household products.
 PFAS may also be found in areas impacted by prior use of industrial products such as fire-suppressing foams.
 Most uses of PFAS compounds were phased out decades ago by US manufacturers; however they may still be used in some imported products.